EncyclopediaRed/btcamp-87826/content/plan.md

           supply during an emergency, such as a natural disaster or hiking incident.
-There has been an increase in the need for disaster-planning products, including personal temporary shelters, to ensure a timely response to an event.1 Disasters also have a significant impact on the environment2 that furthers the damage of the actual event and the subsequent waste.
+There has been an increase in the need for disaster-planning products, including personal temporary shelters, to ensure a timely response to an event (1).
+Disasters also have a significant impact on the environment2 that furthers the damage of the actual event and the subsequent waste.
 Plastics and inorganic materials are the primary material used in emergency materials for their lightweight feature but